mlnp/dwolla/README.md

 ## Thanks

-This gem was created based on my work on split(able) (http://www.splitable.com) team when integrating with Dwolla.
+This gem was created based on my work at split(able) (http://www.splitable.com) team when integrating with Dwolla.
 Thanks for all your support guys!

 ## Installation